Know what to expect: Mortgage Brokers and Loan Officers

 What is a Mortgage Banker?

-Lending Institutions (banks, finance companies, and others) employ mortgage bankers to offer, and process mortgage loans solely originated by that specific institution.
-There may be an assortment of loans types to choose from even though all are products of that particular lender.
+Lending Institutions (banks, finance companies, and others) employ loan officers to market, and process loans solely on behalf of that specific institution.
+They may be able to offer loans to fit a variety of situations, but all the loans will be programs from the same lender.

 Got a Question?

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.